-There are very, very few people in the U.S currently showing infection (3 or 4, in the whole United States).
+At the start of the spread, there were very, very few people in the U.S showing infection (3 or 4, in the whole United States).
 See the current U.S. case count of infection with 2019-nCoV.
 At present, the risk for those in the U.S. is very low.
 By comparison, each year there are

 about 12,000 to 61,000 deaths annually in the U.S. caused by the flu; this changed ovefr the following months, as COVID-19 proved to be highly

 According to The Atlantic, last week, (3rd week in February

 2020), "14 Americans tested positive on a cruise ship in Japan despite feeling fine - the new virus may be most dangerous because, it seems, it may